ejm714/scipy_proceedings/papers/emily_dorne/main.md

 # Discussion

-Machine learning is particularly well-suited to cyanobacteria detection because indicators of cyanobacteria are visible from free, routinely collected data sources.
-Whereas manual water sampling is time and resource intensive, machine learning models can generate estimates in seconds.
-This allows water managers to prioritize where water sampling will be most beneficial, and can provide a birds-eye view of water conditions across the state.
-The progression from a machine learning competition that surfaced promising approaches, through subsequent user interviews and model iteration, to a deployment-ready open source package illustrates a replicable pathway for developing powerful machine learning tools in domain-specific areas.
+CyFi's progression from a machine learning competition that surfaced promising approaches, through subsequent user interviews and model iteration, to a deployment-ready open source package illustrates a replicable pathway for developing powerful machine learning tools in domain-specific areas.

 ## Competition learnings